sphasse/sphasse.github.io/_stories/01-welcome.md

 People have also pointed out that great ball contraptions and first LEGO league robots use mechanisms like our bin arm.
 There are certainly a lot of creative mechanisms used for those, but none of those have translated into a working side-loading garbage truck bin arm.

-## Question: Does LEGO have the rights to do anything they want with your LEGO Ideas submission?
+## Question: Isn't LEGO prevented from copying LEGO Ideas?
+*Isn't LEGO prevented from copying ideas from LEGO Ideas in the terms?*

-They do have the rights to do whatever they want, but that is not what they told us.
+LEGO has the rights to do literally whatever they want with your submitted idea, but that is not what they told us.
 Mr. Jensen from LEGO Ideas told us (bold emphasis mine):

 > In regards, to your message around LEGO Ideas and the rights to your submission, I think it’s worthwhile, and very important, for me to clarify that while you correctly point out that we do retain the rights to submissions for a period of 3 years after they have not been approved, expired, or archived, **it does not allow the LEGO Group to do what we want with your submission**.
 It’s very important for us that our members are treated fairly and consistently when it comes to the compensation that is due and have built the LEGO Ideas experience to ensure that this happens in a systematic and correct way.
 That being said, LEGO Ideas as a platform for fan submissions is not a platform that’s used by our internal teams as inspiration to create future sets.
 It’s critical to the integrity and success of LEGO Ideas that LEGO Ideas submissions are treated separately from our internal product development process and that these two processes do not overlap.
 > --Hasan Jensen, Community Activation Manager, Community Management and Moderation 1/16/2024